 Transfer advising provides the educational road map for successful transfer from Palo Alto College to the four-year university.
 Transfer advising on campus includes:

 - Recruiter Visitation Schedules with dates when university representatives visit to answer questions and provide admissions information

-- Annual Transfer Fair (fall semester) when over 25 universities provide admissions information
+- Transfer Fair each semester with over 30 universities providing admissions and program information

 - Education Express field trip visits to four-year universities